-In 2023, Global Markets and Corporate Banking (together formerly known as Corporate and Markets division) were consolidated with Business Banking into a single 'Corporate and Commercial' division, bringing together extensive expertise to efficiently and consistently deliver the highest service levels to all of the Group's Corporate and Commercial customers.
-The combined division provides a full range of lending, banking and treasury risk management services to the Group's national and international Corporate and Business customers, many of which are at the heart of the Irish economy.
-The Group's relationship teams are based in offices in Ireland and the UK with niche international businesses across Europe and in the US.
-These teams have a wealth of experience across a broad range of segments and sectors, including corporate and business banking, commercial real estate, acquisition finance, foreign direct investment and treasury solutions.
+The Corporate and Commercial division provides a full range of lending, banking and treasury risk management services to the Group's national and international Corporate and Business customers, many of which are at the heart of the Irish economy.
+Our relationship teams are based in offices in Ireland and the UK with niche international businesses across Europe and in the US.
+Teams have a wealth of experience across a broad range of segments and sectors, including corporate and business banking, commercial real estate, acquisition finance, foreign direct investment and treasury solutions.